jack-avery/ansible-tf2network/README.md

 * `{host}.yml`<br/>
 -- Server settings, plugin configuration overrides.<br/>

-**See Jinja2 files in `roles/srcds/templates` for which plugins support overrides currently.**<br/>
-If you know Jinja2 and want to add more, note each template will also need a matching `ansible.builtin.template` directive in `roles/srcds/tasks/main.yml`.

 ## Pre-commit

 There is a pre-commit hook that you should enable to ensure you don't commit any unencrypted secret:<br/>